malectro/vim-config/README.md

     brew install ripgrep

+Install a nerd font https://www.nerdfonts.com/font-downloads (I like Meslo (cmd+f for Menlo).)
-Install optional Space Mono font https://fonts.google.com/specimen/Space+Mono A few other fonts are commented out, and you can activate them in the `init.vim`.
-Fira Code is particularly nice but costs money.
+A few other fonts are commented out, and you can activate them in the `init.vim`.

 Open nvim (ignoring any errors) and run: